saikathalder/TheGame_BlackJack/README.md

 Java 8

 # How to run
-jar is available in the target folder
+jar is available in the jar folder
-From command prompt, please go to target folder and execute below command java -jar TheGame_BlackJack.jar or
+From command prompt, please go to target folder and execute below command

+java -jar TheGame_BlackJack.jar

+or

-TheGame_BlackJack.jar <path of the file name>
+java -jar TheGame_BlackJack.jar <path of the file name>